 Yet another TikTok teeth trend (Remember the horrors of turkey teeth?), “mewing” is a term used to describe tongue and mouth exercises that are meant to change the appearance of the face by altering the shape of the jaw muscles.
 Why “mew”?
 Because of Dr. John Mew, the British orthodontist who brought the idea of orthotropics into the spotlight within the dental community.

 In the age of facemaxxing and looksmaxxing, mewing videos are everywhere on social media right now, and people have even begun to make products like rubber balls for people to chew on.
+There’s even an app for it along with countless other accessories like chewing gum specially designed to help with mewing and achieving a stronger, more defined jawline.
 Is it pseudo-science or does the concept hold up?

 Here’s what you should know: